 These individuals create a rigid boundary between their personal and work lives.
 They shut their laptops at close of business and don’t return to the daily grind until opening time the next day.
 They may have a physical ritual to detach themselves from work to home… prior to COVID this may have been a commute home or getting changed into their comfy clothes when they get back home.
 But when working from home, they tend to get a little more creative.

-By contrast, an integrator is someone who’s work and home life is a blur.
+By contrast, an integrator is someone whose work and home life are a blur.
 It has no start and no end… there is no clear line drawn between the two, and they thrive when working any and all hours to get the job done.
-These individuals may take comfort in their work routine and enjoy working so much that they view it as a part of their home lives, or I guess, part of their lives as they do not separate the two.
-Think of a business owner for example, they often run a business based on a hobby that they enjoy, and so business success is part of their lives and the challenges are often their ‘kicks in life’.
+These individuals may take comfort in their work routine and enjoy working so much that they view it as a part of their home lives, or, part of their lives as they do not separate the two.
+Think of a business owner, for example, they often run a business based on a hobby that they enjoy, and so business success is part of their lives and the challenges are often their ‘kicks in life’.

 Why should I be conscious of integrators?

 For some people, being an integrator is how they thrive… they live to work and being able to work any time of the day in fact aids their mental wellbeing.
 But for some, they may be a segmentor disguised as an integrator.
 They want that next promotion and want to show you that they are committed to the job, and think that if they are visible, and on hand at all times, they will be more valuable to the company.
 This is where work-life balance for false integrators begins to break down.